EXPERIENCE « THE FRENCH TOUCH » OF THE AMERICAN REVOLUTION

 The French Navy under de Grasse and the « Corps de troupe embarqué des Antilles » under Saint Simon join the Franco-American ground Forces of Washington and Rochambeau in Yorktown, VA

 In 1781, the french navy played a decisive role in supporting the Franco-American ground Forces and defeated a British fleet at the Battle of the Chesapeake in 1781, thus ensuring that the Franco-American ground forces would win the ongoing Siege of Yorktown, (September 28, 1781 – October 19, 1781) the last major land battle of the Revolutionary War.
 France continued to fight against the British in the 1782 “Antilles War.”

 Comte de Grasse, Admiral

-« Two of the most significant Revolutionary War leaders at Yorktown were General George Washington in command of the allied ground forces and Admiral Franois De Grasse in command of the French Fleet controlling the nearby waters.
-Their roles were closely linked but them met only twice.
-Both meeting were held on De Grasse’s Flagship, Ville de Paris.
+« Two of the most significant Revolutionary War leaders at Yorktown were General George Washington in command of the allied ground forces and Admiral François de Grasse in command of the French Fleet controlling the nearby waters.
+Their roles were closely linked but they met only twice.
+Both meetings were held on De Grasse’s Flagship, Ville de Paris.
 The first was on September 20 to complete planning for the attack on Yorktown and the other was on October 21 to explore future operations in the south. »

 Claude Anne Rouvroy, Marquis de Saint Smon, Major General